oSoWoSo/disroot-howto/pages/02.nextcloud/02.Apps/Calendar/docs.md

 ![](calendar_edit_menu3.png)

-You can set a reminder of the event by pressing "Reminders" and "Add"<br>
+You can set a reminder for the event by pressing "Reminders" and "Add"

 ![](calendar_edit_menu4.png)